U.S. State Department approves possible $2.2 billion arms sale to Taiwan

 The United States is the main arms supplier to Taiwan, which China deems a renegade province.
 Beijing has never renounced the use of force to bring the island under its control.

+Taiwan’s Presidential Office expressed “sincere gratitude” to the U.S. government for the arms sale.

+“Taiwan will speed up investment on defense and continue to deepen security ties with the United States and countries with similar ideas,” Chang Tun-han, a spokesman for Taiwan’s president, said in a statement.

-Taiwan President Tsai Ing-wen said in March that Washington was responding positively to Taipei’s requests for new arms sales to bolster its defences in the face of pressure from China.
+Taiwan President Tsai Ing-wen said in March that Washington was responding positively to Taipei’s requests for new arms sales to bolster its defenses in the face of pressure from China.
 The United States has no formal ties with Taiwan but is bound by law to help provide it with the means to defend itself.

-Taiwan’s Defence Ministry confirmed it had requested those weapons and that the request was proceeding normally.
+Taiwan’s Defense Ministry confirmed it had requested those weapons and that the request was proceeding normally.

 The U.S. commitment to providing Taiwan with the weapons to defend itself helps Taipei’s military raise its combat abilities, consolidates the Taiwan-U.S. security partnership and ensures Taiwan’s security, the ministry said last month in a statement.

-Reporting by Mohammad Zargham, Mike Stone and Patricia Zengerle; Editing by David Alexander and Peter Cooney
+Reporting by Mohammad Zargham, Mike Stone and Patricia Zengerle; Additional reporting by Yimou Lee in TAIPEI; Editing by David Alexander, Peter Cooney and Michael Perry